 Connectivity in Africa has improved dramatically over the past decade.
 Global, national, and private initiatives have made internet connections more accessible on the continent and created new opportunities for employment, socialization, and education.
 As more Africans come online every year, however, several challenges remain.

 First, despite the promising advances, the infrastructure challenge remains.
 Today, in 2020, the internet is still beyond the reach of most of the continent’s population.
+Mobile data is particularly expensive, with users across the continent paying, on average, the highest prices for mobile data relative to monthly income in the world.
 And in areas where a physical connection to the internet is possible, the cost of the data package or of the digital device needed to connect makes broadband unaffordable for most Africans.
 Lastly, the high rates of digital illiteracy across the continent make it difficult for many Africans to make the most of the internet once they do connect.

 Investing in African connectivity will not only improve the quality of life and economic prospects of much of the continent’s population.
 Better internet in Africa will also create business opportunities by establishing the conditions necessary to open or scale a business.
 For tech entrepreneurs, cheap and reliable broadband on the continent will open the possibility of establishing the initial data centers and server farms of the continent and employ Africans in the growing global digital economy.